Chungking Express

 desert epic, I think that it does help one to understand -- or at least

-imagine – the director's frame of mind when, and impetus for, coming up
+imagine – the director's frame of mind when, and impetus for, coming up with

-in the daytime and filmed scenes mostly at night (or the day after).
+and filmed scenes mostly at night (or the day after).

 CHUNGKING EXPRESS not only was made in a pretty